-Those appointed to doctoral positions receive salary increases at two stages - after completing 120 and 180 credits (that is, 50 and 75 per cent of their third-cycle education).
-The application for a salary increase is to be made by the doctoral student on a separate form, and submitted to the secretary of the Research Programmes Board for a decision.
+For doctoral students who started their education before 1 August 2023: The salary increase in stages is granted after completing 120 and 180 credits (that is, 50 and 75 per cent of their third-cycle education).
+The application for a salary increase in stages is to be made by the doctoral student on an approved form, and submitted to the faculty secretary for third-cycle studies for a decision.